ben-basten/blog/content/posts/Stop-For-The-Sunrise.md

 ![sunrise-ice.jpg](/images/posts/sunrise-ice.jpg)

-Sometimes I need to slow down and remind myself to appreciate the little things - like the sun rising/setting every single day. <!--more-->
+Sometimes I need to slow down and remind myself to appreciate the little things - like the sun rising/setting every single day.

 Over the last couple of weeks, I've been feeling a little down.
 Whether it's from the short winter days, stress about making big decisions, what's going on in the news, or just being exhausted from work, I feel like I don't spend always spend enough time appreciating the little things that make me smile.